 WATCH: Choosing the right and relevant career is critical to a matriculants future

-It is known that choosing a career path is one of the most important decisions that matriculants are facing.
+It is known that choosing a career path is one of the most important decisions that matriculants face.
 There are three important elements that must be considered.

 Firstly, “What am I passionate about?” is a key question that should drive one’s decision-making process.
 The subject matter or field must be something that is cared about enough to commit to for a long-term engagement.
 As this might be something that one will be doing for the next 20 to 30 years.